 Transfer of assets

-The customer may seek a contractual right to pay key subcontractors directly or to seek the assignment of key subcontracts to the customer if the supplier suffers a certain level of financial distress, often linked to a decline in the credit-rating of the supplier.
+The customer may seek a contractual right to pay key subcontractors directly rather than via the supplier or to seek the assignment of key subcontracts to the customer – this often occurs if the supplier suffers a certain level of financial distress, which can often be linked to a decline in the credit-rating of the supplier.
 Another route is to consider a deed of indemnity from the original supplier direct to the customer for the acts and omissions of its selected subcontractor.
-The supplier then has to think carefully.
-If the supplier intends to appoint subcontractors in multiple jurisdictions, and if we are instructed by the customer, we will review the risk around choice of appointments.
+The supplier should always think carefully about this.
+If the supplier intends to appoint subcontractors in multiple jurisdictions it will need to review the risks involved.

 As a customer you should require prior notification of the selected subcontractor as a minimum.
-Preferably you should retain a right of veto over the use of particular subcontractors if this is likely to be a problem.
+Preferably you should retain a right of veto over the use of particular subcontractors.

 - Distinctions between controllers and processors;